 What’s good for tourism is good for Portland — and vice versa.
 Just look at these measures of the value of tourism to the regional economy in 2014:

-- The Portland metro area welcomed 8.7 million visitors, who generated $4.6 billion in direct spending.
+- All told, visitors to the Portland metro area generated $4.6 billion in direct spending.

 Source:.
 For the purpose of this study, the Portland metropolitan area is defined as Clackamas, Multnomah and Washington counties.

 Travel Portland reports annually on the state of the hospitality industry in the Greater Portland region.

 Delivered to Travel Portland partners on Feb.
 26, 2015

 - Quarterly Industry Barometer through December 2014 (PDF)

 Visitor Industry Research

 Travel Portland has collected the following reports in an attempt to provide an accurate, comprehensive picture of the local visitor industry:

 - Economic Impacts of Travel, 2014 (PDF)